 - Agha Abdol-Gader Jahromi in the Oveyssi lineage

 - Agha Mohammad Jasebi, the successor of Hadj Mohammad Ja’far Kabootar-Ahangi Majzoob-Ali-Shah, in the Maktab Ma’roofi lineage

 - Zahir-al-islam Mir Ayneddin Hossein Dezfooli in the Ne’matollahi lineage as well as the Zahabi lineage

 - Agha Seyed Hosssein Ghorayshi in the Zahabi lineage

-Hazrat Jalaleddin Ali, Mir Abolfazl Angha passed away in Tehran on the 29th of Jamadi-al Avval, 1333 A.H., corresponding to 1915 A.D.
+Hazrat Jalaleddin Ali, Mir Abolfazl Angha passed away in Tehran on the 29th of Jamadi-al Avval, 1333 A.H.
+(1915 A.D.).
 His shrine is located in Ray, ibn-Babveyh, Iran.

-His Holiness composed numerous works in verse and prose on the inward reality of Sufism and the secret sciences, as well as philosophical and scientific writings which are considered as great works of our time.
+His Holiness composed numerous works in verse and prose on the subjects of reality of Sufism, the secret sciences, as well as philosophical and scientific writings which are considered to be one of the great works of our time.
 Some of his books include: